stealthBS/demo1-repo/Alarms.md

 ### ToDo || And to do regularly :
 - Make the Jarvis assistant alarms, for this follow the .txt file in PC for Jarvis.
+[Before that set which time you want to sleep and wakeUP]
 - Record the PSA-JUnit class on the same data itself **&&** and also download its GITHUB Repo notes. . . .
 - Record PSA new Angular Batch
 - PG Rent